keyestudio/TEMPTEST1/docs/Scratch/scratch.md

-In this chapter, we have demonstrated how to program and control via Scratch, and we have learned the basics as well as some software and hardware concepts in experiments such as auto-locking button and lighting control system.
+In this chapter, we have demonstrated how to program and control via KidsBlock, and we have learned the basics as well as some software and hardware concepts in experiments such as auto-locking button and lighting control system.

-These are essential for a good Scratch developer.
+These are essential for a good KidsBlock developer.
 Next, we will guide you to keep exploring more applications and skills, whether you are a beginner or a veteran.
-Hope you enjoy the fun and challenges during learning Scratch.
+Hope you enjoy the fun and challenges during learning KidsBlock.
 Let's move on!